open-cogsci/osdoc/content/devices/pygaze.md

 ## Function overview

 To initialize PyGaze in OpenSesame, insert the `pygaze_init` plug-in into your experiment.
-Once you have done this, an `exp.pygaze_eyetracker` object will be available, which offers the following functions:
+Once you have done this, an `eyetracker` object will be available, which offers the following functions:

 {% include doc/pygaze %}